ChinmayMundane/ChinmayMundane.github.io/_projects/10_project.md

     </div>
 </div>

-This is just one of the prototype I built and I will be trying to made some more diverse terrains and then integrate it to some of the path planning and RL methods I have been implementing.
+This is just one of the prototype I built and I will be making more diverse terrains and then integrate it to some of the path planning and RL methods I have been implementing.
 Do let me know if anyone has any suggestions or something.